PasulolCore/PasulolCore/README.md

-# Pasulol Core 🕵️‍♂️✨🧠
+Pasulol Core

-Welcome to **Pasulol Core** — the detective-style personality quiz engine where chaos meets psychology!
-Dive into quirky scenarios, analyze yourself, and discover which Pasulol character you secretly are.
-Inspired by anime logic, meme culture, and the art of overthinking.

----

-## Features ⚙️🧩

-- Interactive quiz with story-driven questions 🎭
-- Results based on the mysterious Pasulol universe 🦑
-- Modular, extendable codebase for your own experiments 🛠️
-- Responsive, stylish UI with a hint of pink and a lot of sass 💖

----

-## How to Play 🚀
+Quirky personality engine powered by logic, and too much caffeine.

+Overview
+Pasulol Core is a story-based personality quiz platform set in the eccentric universe of Pasulol.
+Built for fun, insight, and a little bit of existential confusion.

+Highlights
+🎭 Narrative-style questions

+🧠 Logic meets meme culture

+💻 Fully modular, responsive interface

+🌐 Designed for weird, wonderful self-discovery

+Getting Started
+Download or clone the repository

-1. Open `index.html` in your browser.
+Open index.html in your browser
-2. Click through the menus 🔍 and start the quiz.
-3. Answer honestly—or not, we won’t judge 😏.
-4. Get your result and confuse your friends 🌀.

----
+Follow and enjoy the ride

-## License & Rights 🛡️
+License

-**All rights reserved.**
+All rights reserved.
-No part of Pasulol Core may be copied, distributed, or modified without explicit permission from the creator (WellGr8).
+Do not reuse, modify, or redistribute any part of this project without explicit permission from the creator (WellGr8).
-If you want to use, remix, or collaborate, please contact the author first.

----
+This includes the code, art, story content, and anything Pasulol-related.

+Attribution
-Made in Bangkok, Thailand by WellGr8.
+Created in Bangkok, Thailand.
-For fun, for science, for the memes.
-✨🕵️‍♂️🧠💡
+Crafted by WellGr8 for fun, creativity, and psychological nonsense.